 Stables Cafe Saul Junction

-For a flat canal walk with pooch in tow, Saul Junction and the surrounding canals are great.
+For a flat canal walk with a dog in tow, Saul Junction and the surrounding canals are great.
 The added advantage is the Stables Cafe that has seating outside and serves great food.
 They are popular with dog-walkers and the area is pretty special.
+Their sandwiches are rather delicious, including the one made with local ham.

 The Old Fleece in Woodchester